MarvelApps-Flutter/otp_view/README.md

-# Flutter WebView Module
+# Flutter OTP View Module
-A new flutter app for demonstrating WebView.
+A new flutter app for demonstrating OTP View.

 # Demo
   <table>